 Owing to the rapid spread of Karatedo among young people, a tournament for elementary and junior high school students was held separated from the 26th JKA All Japan Karate Championship.
 Since then, JKA All Japan Junior Karate Championship has been held grandly.
 Similar to the adult version of the All Japan Karate Championship, only those who have won their regional tournaments can participate in the All Japa Junior Karate Championship.
 Like the Tournament for adult, only who won each regional Tournament can join this All Japan Junior karate Championship.

 Funakoshi Gichin Cup Karate World Championship Tournament

 Supreme Master, Funakoshi Gichin, the founder of Karatedo, renamed “Karate-jutsu” to current “Karate-do” with the courage and belief in 1929.

-The world championship is the event to promote the correct dissemination of Karatedo throughout the world and contribute to world peace based on the teachings of Supreme Master Funakoshi.
-About 130 countries around the world are members of the Japan Karate Association now and the world championship tournament named Funakoshi Gichin Cup has been held in many countries all over the world every three years.
+The world championship is an event to promote the correct dissemination of Karatedo throughout the world and contribute to world peace based on the teachings of Supreme Master Funakoshi.
+About 130 countries around the world are members of the Japan Karate Association now and the world championship tournament, named Funakoshi Gichin Cup, has been held in many countries all over the world every three years.